Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 A: Right.
 Jim?

 Q: ........
-What can people do to back you up to getRon Paul acceptanQ:.of raw milk in the US?
+What can people do to back you up to get Ron Paul acceptance of raw milk in the US?

 A: Dr. Ron Paul, M.D Is championing the bill for raw milk, to make it legal on a